-The Clerk has again used Excel spreadsheets to maintain the accounting records on a receipts and payments basis for the financial year with two accounts in use at Unity Trust Bank.
+The Clerk uses an Excel spread sheet to maintain the accounting records on a receipts and payments basis for the financial year with two accounts in use at Unity Trust Bank.

 Our objective here is to ensure that the accounting records are being maintained accurately and currently and that no anomalous entries appear in the spreadsheet cashbook.
 To that end, we have: